-On July 18, 2022, the Company entered into a Standby Equity Purchase Agreement (the "SEPA") with YA II PN, LTD ("Yorkville" or "SEPA Investor"), pursuant to which Yorkville has agreed to purchase up to \$100 million shares of common stock from time to time over a period of 36 months, subject to certain conditions.
-The shares of the Company's common stock that may be issued under the SEPA may be sold by us to Yorkville at our discretion from time to time and sales of the Company's common stock under the SEPA will depend upon market conditions and other factors.
-Additionally, in no event may the Company sell more than 6.511,532 shares of common stock to Yorkville under the SEPA, which number of shares is equal to 19.99% of the shares of the Company's common stock outstanding immediately prior to the execution of the Equity Purchase Agreement (the "Exchange Cap"), unless stockholder approval is obtained to issue shares of common stock in excess of the Exchange Cap in accordance with applicable NYSE rules or comply with certain other requirements as described in the Equity Purchase Agreement.
+On July 18, 2022, the Company entered into a Standby Equity Purchase Agreement (the "SEPA") with YA II PN, LTD ("Yorkville" or "SEPA Investor"), pursuant to which Yorkville has agreed to purchase up to \$100 million shares of common stock from time to time over a period oB6 months, subject to certain conditions.
+The shares of the Company's common stock that may be issued under the SEPA may be sold by us to Yorkville at our discretion from time to time and sales of the Company's common stock under the SEPA, which number of shares is equal to 19.99% of the shares of the Company's common stock outstanding immediately prior to the execution of the Equity Purchase Agreement (the "Exchange Cap"), unless stockholder approval is obtained to issue shares of common stock in excess of the Exchange Cap in accordance with applicable NYSE rules or comply with certain other requirements as described in the Equity Purchase Agreement.
 As a result, unless the Company's stock price exceeds \$15.33, the Company will be unable to sell the full \$100.0 million commitment to Yorkville without seeking stockholder approval to issue additional shares in excess of the Exchange Cap.
 The purchase price per share for the Company's Class A common stock will be 97.55% of the Volume-Weighted Average Price ("VWAP") of the Company's Class A common stock over the Pricing Period, as defined by the agreement.
 The Company deferred \$0.7 million of transaction costs related to the SEPA and will offset these costs against proceeds of any sales under the SEPA.
-As of December 31, 2023, the Company has sold 147,965 shares under the SEPA for total gross proceeds of \$2.4 million.
-Issuance costs related to these shares are not material.
-As of December 31, 2023, there were 6,363,567 shares available to be sold to Yorkville under the Exchange Cap.
+As of December 31, 2023, there were6,363,567 shares available to be sold to Yorkville under the Exchange Cap.